2026 United States Senate election in North Carolina

 The 2026 United States Senate election in North Carolina will be held on November 3, 2026, to elect a member of the United States Senate to represent the state of North Carolina.
-Primary elections will be held on March 3, 2026, with a runoff election on May 12 if no candidate gets at least 30% of the vote.
-The winner will succeed Republican incumbent Thom Tillis, who is not seeking re-election after two terms.
+Republican former party chair Michael Whatley and Democratic former governor Roy Cooper are the nominees for their respective parties.
+Republican incumbent Thom Tillis is not seeking a third term.

+Considered vulnerable to a primary challenge due to his moderate positions, Tillis announced he would run for re-election, but withdrew after voting against the One Big Beautiful Bill Act.
+Whatley, who emerged as the Republican frontrunner after being endorsed by President Donald Trump, won the nomination with 64.6% of the vote over author Don Brown.
+Cooper won the Democratic nomination with 92% of the vote, facing minimal opposition.

 Democrats have not won a Senate election in North Carolina since 2008.

 Background

-A typical swing state, North Carolina is considered to be a purple to slightly red Southern state at the federal level.
+A swing state, North Carolina is considered to be a purple to slightly red Southern state at the federal level.
 It was also a top battleground state in the 2020 and 2024 presidential elections.
 The state backed Donald Trump in both elections by 1.3% and 3.2%, respectively.

 Both parties have seen success in the state in recent years.
-Republicans control both chambers of the North Carolina General Assembly and hold a supermajority in North Carolina's U.S. House delegation, as well as both of the state's Senate seats.
-However, Democrats have seen success in statewide races, including in 2024, where they won half of the state's executive offices.
+Republicans control both chambers of the North Carolina General Assembly and hold a majority in North Carolina's U.S. House delegation, as well as both of the state's U.S. Senate seats.
+In 2024, Democrats won half of the state's executive offices, flipping a net of one seat from Republicans.

-As an open seat in a marginal state, North Carolina is considered a top battleground in deciding control of the Senate in 2026.

 Republican primary

 Senator Thom Tillis was considered vulnerable to a primary challenger from his right.
 On June 10, 2023, the North Carolina Republican Party voted to censure Tillis for his support for the Respect for Marriage Act and immigration reform attempts.
 On June 28, 2025, President Donald Trump stated he was considering backing a primary challenger after Tillis voted against a motion to consider the One Big Beautiful Bill Act.
-The following day, Tillis announced that he will not seek reelection.
+The following day, Tillis announced that he would not seek re-election.